aupasana/vedanta-old/pages/approach.md

 # Resources

 This traditional structured approach has continued unbroken for many centuries.
-Over the last few years, recordings of classes using this approach have been uploaded to the internet as well.
-Some of these are given below.
+Many of these recordings are now available online.
+Some of these are given below:

 1. [audio classes by Dravidacharya Sri Ramakrishnan Swamiji of the entire syllabus, in English][sn]
 2. [audio classes by swami shanti dharmananda, in Hindi][sd]